 When you fear the future, you’re wasting the present.
 Besides, today has enough trouble of its own.
 So “At night, give your worries to God.
 He’s up all night anyway!”

 Fear and worry is kind of like a rocking chair: it keeps you going, but you don’t get anywhere!
 And if you can’t help worrying, remember that worrying can’t help you either.

-Fear often finds proof for itself.
-If you are fearful, you will find something to be fearful about.
-That is why the American President, Franklin Roosevelt, said: “The only thing we have to fear—is fear itself.”
-Many of us are afraid of what others think—but if we knew how seldom they actually think about us, we would know we have no need to fear or worry about their opinion.
+Fear will often find proof for itself.
+If you’re fearful, you’ll find something to be fearful about.
+That’s why the American President, Franklin Roosevelt, said: “The only thing we have to fear is fear itself.”
+Many of us are afraid of what others think; but if we knew how seldom they actually think about us, we’d know not to worry.

 So whatever you’re afraid of or worrying about, ask yourself: Is it real?
 And if it is real, how will worrying about it help you?
 How long will it last?
 Is it something you can change?
 If not, how can you best accept and handle it?

 Then finally ask yourself: How important will this be a year from now?
 Will it be important to me at the end of my life?
 Today, why not give your life, and all its worries, to Jesus Christ?
 Ask Him to take charge.
 Then you’ll know that after you’ve done your best, He’ll always take care of the rest.